s-dinda/photobooth/FAQ.md

 To use a private custom index you need to create the following files:
 - `resources/css/custom_style.css`
   - Optional: `src/sass/custom_style.scss` (`yarn build` will create the `resources/css/custom_style.css` out of it)
+- `resources/css/custom_chromakeying.css`
+  - Optional: `src/sass/custom_chromakeying.scss` (`yarn build` will create the `resources/css/custom_chromakeying.css` out of it)
+- `resources/css/custom_live_chromakeying`
+  - Optional: `src/sass/custom_live_chromakeying.scss` (`yarn build` will create the `resources/css/custom_live_chromakeying.css` out of it)
 - `template/custom.template.php`

+At least one of these custom style files need to exist!
+If other custom style files are missing a copy of the modern style file will be used.
-Once you've created these 2 needed files you will be able to use the selection `custom` from the `"Styling"` option.
+Once you've created needed files you will be able to use the selection `custom` from the `"Styling"` option.

 **Please note**: the custom style and template will not be tracked by git to avoid sharing by accident!

 If you have e.g. private backgrounds (maybe files without a usable license) you can create a folder called `private` inside the root of your Photbooth source.
 This folder (and subfolders) will not be tracked by git to avoid sharing by accident!